ahang13147/SuperB/Sprint4Test/Test26thMarch.md

 10:The layout of User report is too cramped, and the button for invoking the menu does not respond when clicked.
 ![alt text](TestImages/13.jpg)

-10:The sidebar cannot be closed after being invoked.